ADLIB Privacy & Cookies Policy

 We (ADLIB) are committed to protecting and respecting your privacy and the data you provide.
 Personal information submitted to us via this website is collected, handled and stored securely.

-Our Group means our subsidiaries, our ultimate holding company and its subsidiaries, our associated companies as defined in section 1159 of the UK Companies Act 2006 (our Group)
+Our Group means our subsidiaries, our ultimate holding company and its subsidiaries, our associated companies as defined in section 1159 of the UK Companies Act 2006 (our Group).
+This includes our sister company enable Sales Recruitment (trading as enable Recruitment).

 This notice sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.

-The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) is a new regulation which replaces the Data Protection Regulation (Directive 95/46/EC) The Regulation aims to harmonise data protection legislation across EU member states, enhancing privacy rights for individuals and providing a strict framework within which commercial organisations can legally operate.
+The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) is a regulation that replaces the Data Protection Regulation (Directive 95/46/EC) The Regulation aims to harmonise data protection legislation across EU member states, enhancing privacy rights for individuals and providing a strict framework within which commercial organisations can legally operate.

-Your new rights under the GDPR are set out in this notice but will only apply once the GDPR becomes law on 25th May 2018.
+Your rights under the GDPR are set out in this notice and apply since 25th May 2018, when the GDPR became law.

 Please read the following to understand our views and practices regarding your personal data and how we will treat it.

 For the purposes of data protection legislation in force from time to time the data controller is ADLIB of 3rd Floor, St Bartholomews House, Bristol, BS1 2NH.
-Our nominated representative is Nick Dean, Managing Director of ADLIB.
+Our nominated representative is Steve Kay, Managing Director of ADLIB.

 Who we are and what we do